latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 ### Secrets Management

-We are using Github Actions Secrets for all of our secrets in this repo.
+We are using Github Actions Secrets for all of our secrets in this repo for ease of integration with Github Actions workflow.

 ### Environment handling